hpe-dev-incubator/hpe-dev-portal/content/blog/highly-available-nfs-workload-on-hpe-greenlake-for-private-cloud-enterprise-using-serviceguard-for-linux.md

    }
 ```

-You can find out more about the HPE GreenLake Terraform provider from its Terraform Registry page:

-https://registry.terraform.io/providers/HPE/hpegl/latest This page also provides a link to the GitHub repository corresponding to this provider.
+You can find out more about the HPE GreenLake Terraform provider from its [Terraform Registry page](https://registry.terraform.io/providers/HPE/hpegl/latest).
+This page also provides a link to the GitHub repository corresponding to this provider.
 The docs folder is your best source of information for using the different data sources and resources provided by the provider.
 If you navigate to the resources section, you will see that one resource you can configure with this provider is a VM instance.
 This article will focus on this resource.
 Note: Because this is open source, do not hesitate to open issues, or even a pull request, if you identify an issue.